iteles/blw-baby/cloth-diapers/cloth-diapers-basics.md

 <img width="664" alt="image" src="https://user-images.githubusercontent.com/4185328/169095781-8c3c8f69-3ae5-4e04-ab39-780f198651a5.png">

-Cloth diapers hinge on both their speed of and capacity for absorbency.
+One of the most important things to understand in the world of cloth diapers is speed of and capacity for absorbency.

-The only other thing to mention other than the table above is 'Charcoal Bamboo'.
+The only other thing to mention beyond the table above is 'Charcoal Bamboo'.
+These are bamboo only in name because there is very little if any bamboo in these.
+They are a microfibre insert wrapped in an incredibly thin charcoal bamboo layer (and in quite a few cases it's arguably not a charcoal bamboo layer but just a charcoal coloured fleece layer, see https://youtu.be/d04Hy11xU58).
-This is actually not bamboo at all, it's just a fancy name for microfibre and equally unhelpful.
+Ultimately this is a money-grabbing ploy from the companies that sell them - it's just a fancy name for microfibre and equally unhelpful.

 ### Absorbency capacity